CodeReclaimers/neat-python/docs/neat_overview.rst

 The reproduction and mutation operations may add nodes and/or connections to genomes, so as the algorithm proceeds genomes (and the neural networks they produce) may become more and more complex.
-When the preset number of generations is reached, or when at least one individual exceeds the user-specified fitness threshold, the algorithm terminates.
+When the preset number of generations is reached, or when at least one individual exceeds the user-specified :ref:`fitness threshold <fitness-threshold-label>`, the algorithm terminates.